Narrow Minds and Narrow Bodies – To Denver with the New United, Aer Lingus and FlyBe – BHX-DUB, DUB-EWR-LAX-DEN, DEN-SFO-EWR-BFS, BHD-BHX

 200 miles flown, 0QF Miles Earned

 The plane was filling up nicely when I boarded, and I took my place aboard the plane.
-Still it wasn’t what I’d called packed – more like busy.
-I chucked by bag in the overhead bin, and sat myself down.
+Still, it wasn’t what I’d called packed – more like busy.
+I chucked my bag in the overhead bin and sat myself down.
 A person joined me on the Isle seat, and boarding continued when a disorganised person arrived with the doors closing behind him.
 And lo and behold – I had a spare seat next to me.

 This is quite acceptable to me.

 The plane pushed back 10 minutes early and at 2 minutes our stated departure time the A320 up into the air